knimitz/windowmanager-service/doc/ApplicationGuide.md

 The window manager is configured with the *layers.json* configuration file, by default it is searched in `${AFM_APP_INSTALL_DIR}/etc/layers.json`.
+However, if /etc/xdg/windowmanager/layers.json exists, it will be used instead.
-Note, that the window manager will use default configuration unless this configuration is found.
+The window manager will use a default configuration unless a configuration file is found in one of these locations.

 A sample configuration is provided with the window manager implementation, this sample is installed to ${AFM_APP_INSTALL_DIR}/etc/layers.json.